xiaoxianyu-office/mm/skills/mechanics/barset.md

 Mechanic: Bar Set
 =================

-Modifies a custom boss bar on the casting mob.
+Modifies a custom boss bar on the casting mob(cannot be player).

 Attributes
 ----------